 [Ed. note: The following is a guest article written for Local U by Brian Barwig.]

-How many times have you run into the boss’ office, buzzing with mind-blowing ideas for increasing conversions, optimizing business listings or purchasing a new SEO tool?
+How many times have you run into the boss’ office, buzzing with mind-blowing ideas for increasing conversions, optimizing business listings or purchasing a new SEO tool with various white label options?
 How often has the boss shared your enthusiasm?
 Probably not so often.

 Middle managers and digital marketers face this dilemma regularly — how do you obtain upper management support for your digital marketing initiatives?